CS3219-AY2526Sem1/cs3219-ay2526s1-project-g18/peerprep/backend/matching-service/README.md

 ## API Endpoints

-- `POST /requests` - Add user to queue based on criteria
+- `POST /requests` - Add user to queue based on criteria.
+Include user id, topic and difficulty in the request body.
-- `DELETE /requests` - Remove user from queue based on criteria
+- `DELETE /requests` - Remove user from queue based on criteria.
+Include user id in the request body.